Risk Preferences and Field Behavior: The Relevance of Higher-Order Risk Preferences

 Abstract

-We present and use a novel method to elicit and measure the intensities of higher order risk preferences (prudence and temperance) in an experiment with 658 adolescents.
-In line with theory, we find that higher order risk preferences are strongly related to adolescents’ field behavior, including prevention, health-related, and addictive behavior, involving amongst others excessive smartphone usage, or financial decision making.
-Most importantly, we illustrate how ignoring prudence and temperance might yield largely misleading conclusions about the relation of risk preferences to field behavior.
-Thus we can put previous work that ignored higher order risk preferences into an encompassing perspective.
+Using new methods, we measure the intensities of higher-order risk preferences (prudence and temperance) in an incentivized experiment with 658 adolescents.
+Aligned with theory, we find that higher-order risk preferences are strongly related to field behavior, including prevention, health, addictive behavior, and financial decision-making.
+Most importantly, we show that ignoring prudence and temperance can yield misleading conclusions about the relation of risk preferences to field behavior, and that survey measures of risk tolerance often relate to field behavior because they capture higher-order risk preferences.

 Publication